What is racism?

 Race is a product of racism, and not the other way around

 Racism can be defined in different ways.
 Our working definition proceeds from the observation that racism includes ideas, ideologies, and discourses as well as actions, processes, and practices: racism is a construct that is both thought and done.

 That we propose a working definition of racism means that it is not carved in stone but may change when new knowledge about racism makes a yet more precise conceptualization possible.

 Research shows that racism is not a universal phenomenon that has always existed everywhere, but that it has a history.
 Racism is dynamic, changing across time and space.
 Racism is not an abstract problem, but rather has a concrete impact on history, society, and the individual.

 We therefore suggest that racism can be seen as a technology.
 By “technology,” we mean the combined material and immaterial methods, processes, activities, techniques, skills, knowledges, constructions, and tools that form and transform social life.
-Technology is that which achieves, produces, and are, according to Ursula Franklin’s definition, “the ways in which we do things here.”
+Technology is that which achieves, produces, and are, according to Ursula Franklin’s definition, “the way things are done around here”.

 Racism as a technology:

-- Achieves and maintains an unequal distribution of status, privileges, resources, rights, and opportunities for people on the basis of the classificatory kind they are presumed to belong to
+- Achieves and maintains an unequal distribution of status, privileges, opportunities and death to people on the basis of the classificatory kind they are presumed to belong to

 - Situates people according to the logic that every kind should be in its proper place,